superblk/ec2-actions-runner/README.md

 ⚠️ For automatic dead-man's switch termination to work, the AMI must include the `at` tool, and the EC2 launch template must specify instance-initiated shutdown behavior as **terminate**.

-💡 This example also illustrates the use of extra runner labels and a matrix `main` job that uses both GitHub-hosted and self-hosted runners.
+💡 This example also illustrates the use of extra runner labels and a matrix `main` job, that uses both GitHub-hosted and self-hosted runners.

 ```yaml
 jobs: